stevenabaco/Random-Quote-Generator/README.md

 # random-quote-generator

-A random quote generator built with vanilla Javascript for my TeamTreehouse Techdegree Unit 1 project with an emphases on Javascript.
+A random quote generator built with vanilla Javascript for my TeamTreehouse Techdegree Unit 1 project with Javascript as the main topic.

 ## What does it do?